 Transparency Portal for Open Government

 The Village of Lake Zurich values clear, direct and honest communication.
-We also strive to practice responsible care for our resources and to provide exceptional public service.
+We also strive to provide exceptional public service.
 It is with these goals in mind that the Village created this one-stop site through which information about the Village's business can be navigated.

 1. Elected & Administrative Officials